nhsconnect/nhslogin/src/user-journeys.md

 <h2 id="p5">Medium level verification (P5)</h2>

+To gain a medium level verification, the user must first complete a low level verification journey.

 Users can contact their GP or receive notifications via email or SMS.
 Users can’t access medical records or personal information, nor should the user transfer sensitive or personal information.
 The Partner Service can’t disclose sensitive info or medical record data.

 This level of verification is just a claim identity.
 If a Partner Service wishes to use and rely on the user’s NHS number they need to request a high-level verification (P9).